 Aquatic plants prevent erosion along shorelines, as well as supply oxygen to other plants and fish.
-A wide variety of wildlife feed on the seeds and nectar of flowering varieties, while providing a place for geese, ducks and other waterfowl to build their nests, according to the Virginia Department of Game and Inland Fisheries.
+A wide variety of wildlife feed on the seeds and nectar of aquatic flowers, and water plants also provide a place for geese, ducks and other waterfowl to build their nests.
 Plants that live in the water also bring color and texture to the landscape in the wild and at home.

 The vivid, blue-violet flowers of the pickerelweed plant brighten the shorelines of marshes and ponds.
 It forms in dense clusters from Minnesota to Texas and north Florida to New England.
-The 1-inch flowers bloom on 6- to 8-inch-long spikes from June to September, opening one at a time, starting at the bottom of the flower spike.
-Each 3-foot-long stem rises above long, shiny green, heart-shaped leaves that measure up to 8 inches across.
-The nectar in the pickerelweed's flowers attracts butterflies and bees, while waterfowl are drawn to the seeds.
+The one-inch flowers bloom on six- to eight-inch-long spikes from June to September, opening one at a time, starting at the bottom of the flower spike, notes the Lady Bird Johnson Wildflower Center.
+Each three-foot-long stem rises above long, shiny green, heart-shaped leaves that measure up to eight inches across.
+The nectar in the pickerelweed flowers attracts butterflies and bees, while waterfowl are drawn to the seeds.

 Fragrant Water Lily